Taylor seriesb. Write the power series using summation notation.f... | Study Prep in Pearson+

 Summation Notation for Power Series

-Summation notation (Σ) compactly expresses infinite series by indicating the general term and the index of summation.
-Writing the Taylor series in summation form involves identifying the pattern of coefficients and powers of (x - a), allowing a concise representation of the entire series.
+Summation notation (Σ) concisely expresses infinite sums, such as power series.
+Writing a Taylor series in summation form involves identifying the general term that includes the nth derivative, factorial denominator, and (x - a)ⁿ factor, allowing a compact and clear representation of the series.

 Recommended video: